Flamindemigod/AGMG-Tools/Readme.md

 ## Installation

 To install GBT, head over to the Release Page and grab the latest Execuatable for your platform:
+And Grab the [blender plugin](https://github.com/Flamindemigod/AGMG-Tools/blob/master/Blender/blender_3dmigoto_plugin.py).
+This plugin conflicts with the Original Made by SilentNightSound.
+So make sure to remove the original.
 ## Getting Started
+> Use `gbt --help` to see available commands and their descriptions.

 1. **Initialize a New Project**: Create a new project by running the following command and following the prompts: